onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 The Great Simplification | Film on Energy, Environment, and Our Future https://www.youtube.com/watch?v=-xr9rIQxwj4

-Reality 101 Long Course, by Nate Hagens https://www.youtube.com/playlist?list=PLdc087VsWiC7IF4OZAs6XPXFhYhhzrGXH
+Reality 101 Long Course, by Nate Hagens https://www.youtube.com/playlist?list=PLdc087VsWiC7IF4OZAs6XPXFhYhhzrGXH No, not everything in there is endorsed or completely true, but still very much worthwhile

 imagine the process of us coming to consensus to what's most important for everyone to see and read - it would never be complete - an ever-evolving list

 William E. Rees: "The Fundamental Issue - Overshoot" | The Great Simplification #53 https://www.youtube.com/watch?v=LQTuDttP2Yg
 William E. Rees: The Enigma of Climate Inaction – On the Human Nature of Policy Failure https://www.youtube.com/watch?v=WDWhjSUu8UY
+No, not everything in there is endorsed or completely true, but still very much worthwhile

 what if we could query what our top 10 heroes think about how to get your life, diet & fitness in order?